Assessments

 - Strengths and areas where extra support may be helpful

-Gaining clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment may make a meaningful difference.
+It may be helpful to understand whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant to your child’s learning before committing to a full diagnostic assessment.

-At PsychWell, our assessment process is thoughtful, staged, and transparent, so that families may feel informed and confident at every step, without unnecessary cost or overwhelm.
+At PsychWell, our process is built to be clear, staged, and transparent, so families may feel informed and confident at each step of the journey, without unnecessary cost or overwhelm.

 Discovery call

-A brief, welcoming conversation to explore your concerns, address any questions, and determine whether proceeding with an assessment pathway may be appropriate.
+A short, relaxed conversation to help us understand your concerns, respond to any questions, and consider whether an assessment pathway may be the right fit.

 Initial consultation